 Natural flea control in your home

 If you don’t want pesticides in your home, there are other ways of fighting a flea infestation.
 You can create your very own flea killing mixture with diatomaceous earth, natural borax and salt.
 Diatomaceous earth contains particles with sharp spines that puncture and kill the fleas.
 The borax and the salt prevent new fleas from moving in by making your home less desirable.
 It also dries up the fleas.

 Note that natural flea control won’t kill fleas in all stages.
 This means that you can’t kill fleas that haven’t hatched and you probably have to repeat this process several times to get rid of your flea problem.

 5 reasons why you should use natural treatment

-- Long lasting and effective formula if you do it right
+- Long lasting and effective formula if you do it right.

-- Chemical free without pyrethrin and permethrins
+- Chemical free without pyrethrin and permethrin.